davidde/notes/BASH.md

 Use `ls -l` or `ll` to verify permissions.

 #### Symbolic notation
-Symbolic notation uses either +/- r/w/x to add/restrict read/write/execute permissions:
+Symbolic notation uses either +/- r/w/x to add/restrict read/write/execute permissions, e.g.:
 $ `chmod -x $(find -name '*.ntl')`
-Change the file mode (permissions) by restricting execution (-x) for all files ending in '.ntl'.
+Change the permissions by restricting execution (-x) for all files ending in '.ntl'.
-=> This is necessary for example to have Python read it as text-type instead of binary-type on Mac.
+=> This is necessary for example to have Python read them as text-type instead of binary-type on Mac.
 `chmod +x` would allow execution; be aware though that `+x` sets the execute bits of the user, group *and* other.
 If you wish to set the execute bit more specifically, use:
-  $ `chmod u+x 'filename'` to set the execute bit for the user.
+  $ `chmod u+x [filename]` to set the execute bit for the user.
-  $ `chmod g+x 'filename'` to set the execute bit for the group.
+  $ `chmod g+x [filename]` to set the execute bit for the group.
-  $ `chmod o+x 'filename'` to set the execute bit for other.
+  $ `chmod o+x [filename]` to set the execute bit for other.

 #### Octal notation
 Octal notation uses a 4 number format to denote which permissions bits are set for the user,